Knee Prosthesis in Mainz - Always an Individual Decision

 Main reasons for a knee prosthesis:

-- Osteoarthritis (joint wear) is the most common cause – often age-related or after years of stress.
+• Osteoarthritis (joint wear and tear) is the most common cause – often due to age or after years of strain.

-- Consequences of accidents such as meniscal tears or cruciate ligament injuries can lead to early joint wear.
+• The consequences of accidents, such as meniscus tears or cruciate ligament injuries, can lead to premature joint wear and tear.

-In these cases, a partial joint replacement (e.g., a sled prosthesis) or a complete knee TEP can be useful – depending on the extent of the damage and the individual requirements of the patient.
+In these cases, a partial joint replacement (e.g., a unicompartmental knee replacement) or a total knee replacement be appropriate – depending on the extent of the damage and the individual requirements of the patient.

-Especially in the Mainz region , more and more patients are opting for surgery at the ENDOPROTHETICUM, where surgical quality, modern implant technology, and individualized care come together.
+Especially in the Mainz , more and more patients are consciously choosing to have a procedure at ENDOPROTHETICUM, because here surgical quality, modern implant technology and individual care come together.

 🧠 3.
 Anatomy of the knee joint – the foundation for a successful prosthesis